Many graduates from history of art degrees are interested in working in museums or galleries where gaining relevant work experience is crucial...

 Research degrees, such as PhD or MPhil, are useful, and sometimes essential, for those interested in an academic career and who wish to develop expertise in a narrowly defined area of art history.

-History of art graduates enter a variety of careers but popular roles include marketing associate professionals, public relations professionals, arts officers, producers and directors and business sales professionals.
+History of art graduates enter a variety of careers but popular roles include marketing associate professionals, conference and exhibition managers and organisers, PR professionals, archivists and curators, and business sales executives.

 Find out what other graduates are doing six months after finishing their degrees in What Do Graduates Do?